weewx/weewx/docs_src/custom/cheetah-generator.md

     encoding = html_entities

-appears directly under `[StdReport]`, this will be the default encoding of the generated files unless explicitly overridden.
-We see an example of this under `[SummaryByMonth]` and `[SummaryByYear]`, which use option `normalized_ascii` instead of `html_entities`.
-This encoding replaces accented characters with a non-accented analog.
+appears directly under `[CheetahGenerator]`, this will be the default encoding of the generated files unless explicitly overridden.
+We see an example of this under `[SummaryByMonth]` and `[SummaryByYear]`, which override the default by specifying option `normalized_ascii` (which replaces accented characters with a non-accented analog).

 Other than `SummaryByMonth` and `SummaryByYear`, the section names are arbitrary.
 The section `[[ToDate]]` could just as well have been called